nosmo/pythings/README.md

 The use of the ScriptingBridge object means that you must use a version of Python with this functionality built in.
 When in doubt, use /usr/bin/python.
 The version I have installed from prefix Portage does not have this support included.

 The Applescript interface is slow like Philip Glass on DXM.
-Querying all ToDos or all Projets will take minutes for mature Things profiles.
+Querying all ToDos or all Projects will take minutes for mature Things profiles.
 Querying all projects with their constituent todos takes 7 minutes on my computer.
 This is a prime candidate for storing objects in some other format keyed by id.

 The Applescript interface is also a massive hog while it's being slow - CPU use will stick at 100% for a while while stuff is being queried.

+The library isn't finished in the first place.